 James M. Chesbro’s essays have appeared in Connecticut Review, The Huffington Post, AOL.com, The Good Men Project, Superstition Review,Weston Magazine, and Stymie: A Journal of Sport & Literature.
 “Night Running” was selected as a notable essay in The Best American Essays 2012, 2104, and The Best American Sports Writing 2014.

 James is the co-editor of You: An Anthology of Essays Devoted to the Second Person (Welcome Table Press, 2013).
 He teaches at Fairfield Prep and at Fairfield University, where he earned an MFA, with distinction.
-He lives in Connecticut with his wife and three children.
+He lives in Connecticut with his wife and children.

 The Eagles have the power to close any gaps between my father and me.
 I don’t ever really question why it matters so much, but I accept Dad’s prayerful bursts to the holy family as Eucharist.
 The team feeds our relationship.
 It is a subject of immediate and uncontested agreement between us.
 Touchdowns mean yelling, a shared grin, possibly a high five.
 An Eagles interception or a shanked field-goal attempt mean calling upon Jesus Christ, or simply groaning incomprehensibly to each other as some constipated people tend to do privately.

-“Night Running” appears in the spring issue of Connecticut Review.
+“Night Running” appeared in the spring 2011 issue of Connecticut Review.
 It was selected as a notable essay for The Best American Essays 2012.